|

 “This next one, I got from earlier.
 Can you read this part from your grimoire?”

 Gene wrote on his notepad, ripped the portion off, and passed it to me.
-Based on his paraphrase, I knew what to read, so I did.
+Based on his paraphrase, I knew where to read, so I did.

 “In exchange for the hellhound’s obedience, loyalty, and protection, the users must sustain the hellhound’s existence, acting as a siphon that empowers and feeds.
 If users cannot fulfill the obligation, it can mean death for the hellhound and the users.”